ericholiveira/studio/README.md

-Studio.js
+Studio.js (v 0.11.X)
 ========

 <img src="http://ericholiveira.com/studio/images/STUDIO_logo.png" align="right" width="300px" />

-Micro-services using actors model framework for JavaScript.
+Micro-services framework for Nodejs.

 Studio is a lightweight framework for node development to make easy to create reactive applications according to [reactive manifesto](http://www.reactivemanifesto.org/) principles.
-It uses an actor model (freely inspired by akka actors) implemented using [baconjs](https://github.com/baconjs/bacon.js) for reactive programming and [bluebird](https://github.com/petkaantonov/bluebird) a+ promises to solve the callback hell problem.
+It uses micro-services (freely inspired by akka/erlang actors) implemented using [bluebird](https://github.com/petkaantonov/bluebird) a+ promises (or generators async/await) to solve the callback hell problem.

-The main goal is to make all systems response, fault tolerant, scalable and mantainable.
+The main goal is to make all systems responsive, fault tolerant, scalable and mantainable.
 The development with Studio is (and always will be) as easy as possible, i'll keep a concise api, so other developers can create (and share) plugins for the framework.

 Studio isn't only a library, it's a framework.
 It's really important to learn how to program and not only what each method can do.